donirn/aws-sdk-ios-samples/SNS-MobileAnalytics-Sample/Swift/README.md

 ##Receive push notifications callback

-When the iOS device receives the interactive push notification, and the user makes an action, `- application:handleActionWithIdentifier:forLocalNotification:completionHandler:` is called.
+When the iOS device receives the interactive push notification, and the user makes an action, `- application:handleActionWithIdentifier:forRemoteNotification:completionHandler:` is called.
 By looking at `identifier`, you can find out which option the user selected in the interactive push notification.

     func application(application: UIApplication, handleActionWithIdentifier identifier: String?, forRemoteNotification userInfo: [NSObject : AnyObject], completionHandler: () -> Void) {
         if identifier == "READ_IDENTIFIER" {